The brain-specific proteome

 In order to illustrate the relation of brain tissue to other tissue types, a network plot was generated, displaying the

-number of commonly expressed genes between different tissue types.
+number of genes shared between different tissue types.
 The common origin of neuroectoderm is a plausible reason

 for the relatively high number of genes connecting brain with adrenal gland and pancreas.
 However, a clear connection for